 Accommodation in mountain hut Vodnikov dom.

 DAY 2 Vodnik hut – Seven Triglav Lakes hut (5521ft / 1683m)

 Walk – moderate to challenging, 6-7 hours, 8mi (13km), altitude gain 2270 ft (694m)

-Today we hike further into the heart of the Julian Alps.
-Passing the Hribarice mountain pass (7781ft/2358m), we enter into one of the most beautiful high-altitude alpine valleys at the foothills of Mt.
+Today you’ll hike further into the heart of the Julian Alps.
+Passing the Hribarice mountain pass (7781ft/2358m), you enter into one of the most beautiful high-altitude alpine valleys at the foothills of Mt.
 Triglav, Slovenia’s highest peak.
-Colorful alpine flowers carpet the valley floor – Zois bellflower, Carniolan Lily, Erica, Gentian,… With some luck we can even spot the elusive Edelweiss.
-Stop for lunch at a mountain hut along the trail and see if we can spot the untamed chamois sunbathing on the bare Karst rocks.
+Colorful alpine flowers carpet the valley floor – Zois bellflower, Carniolan Lily, Erica, Gentian … With some luck you can even spot the elusive Edelweiss.
+Stop for lunch at a mountain hut along the trail and see if you can spot the untamed chamois sunbathing on the bare Karst rocks.
 Beautiful hike traversing the Triglav Lakes Valley on mountain trails with 6600ft/2000m peaks on your left, the vast green mountain plateau of Komna on your right and the trail snaking past the seven small lakes that give the valley its name.
 Tonight you spend a night in the Triglav Lakes Valley right by one of the lakes.
 End the day with a warm cup of herbal tea and a hearty mountain barley soup with sausage.

 Accommodation in mountain hut Koca pri Triglavskih jezerih.